BogdanRosca/bogdan-rosca/api-test-automation/README.md

 ## Findings
+- `store/order/<id>` POST method accepts requests without a body
+- `store/order/<id>` POST method does not respect the provided `shipDate` value
 - `store/order/<id>` DELETE method can be called even on unexisting objects
-- `store/order/<id>` POST method does not respect the provided `shipDate` value